-To avoid confusion we wait until after the courier has scanned in the package to send the tracking information.
-This can take an additional 1-2 days.
+You should start receiving tracking updates via email within 1-3 business of placing your order.
+To avoid confusion we wait until after the courier has scanned the package to send tracking information.
+This can take an additional business day.

 If the tracking says the package was delivered but you have not received it – check with your neighbors.
-Couriers often drop packages off at the wrong house or mail box.
-If you still can’t find it, please contact the courier for which you received a tracking number and ask them about it.
-If the package was lost or stolen or the courier is uncooperative please contact us at [email protected]
+Couriers sometimes drop off packages at the wrong house or mailbox.
+If you live in a complex check with the front desk or mailroom.
+If you still can’t find it, please contact the courier and ask them about it.
+They have GPS coordinates for the delivery scan and can verify where it was last.
+If the package seems lost or stolen please contact us at [email protected]

-The majority of our products are synthesized by primary manufacturers.
-When we decide to carry a product we search for manufacturers and vet several of them.
-After they prove they’re reputable we order samples and check their consistency.
-If they’re consistent we make a larger order.
-Before every order we require they do certain analysis and that it meets our specification.
-Once we receive the product we put it in our QC room and send a sample to a third party lab for analysis.
-If the lab’s results match the manufacturer’s then we pass the product for distribution.
+Our products are manufactured by CROs and large scale chemical manufacturers.
+When we decide to carry a product we search for suppliers, vet several of them and request samples from the most reputable.
+If the samples are consistent we make a larger order.
+Once we receive a raw material we put it in our QC room and evaluate it organoleptically.
+If it passes we send a sample to an independent third party lab for analysis.
+Our methods are designed by PhDs in analytic and organic chemistry.
+If the lab reports match our specifications we OK the product for distribution.

 If any of that process fails we start all over.